Originally published on CUInsight.com

 5G is all about moving data more efficiently.
 At your credit union, your focus needs to be on managing all your data more efficiently.
 That way, you can access what you need, when you need it.

 You’ve probably heard about “data lakes” and “single source of truth”.
 In fact, our own Learning Library is gearing up to cover these topics in depth.
 A friend in the industry, Anne Legg, is all about that process.
-Other old friends at Arkatecture help make it happen.
+Other connections at Arkatecture help make it happen.

 It’s essential to improving your member experience.